rovats/waltz-docker/README.md

 >If your database runs inside a container, you'll need to set the IP address of the container in your JDBC URL.
 >
->See instructions in the database `README.md` file to find database container IP addresses.
+>See instructions here [Waltz Postgres DB](database/postgres/README.md) or [Waltz MSSQL DB](database/mssql/README.md) on how to find database container IP addresses.

 The file can also be used for other custom maven settings.